nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons.
-2. ContactMation shows a list of persons.
+2. Contactmation shows a list of persons.
 3. User requests to edit a specific person in the list.
-4. ContactMation shows a screen with the properties of the person.
+4. Contactmation shows a screen with the properties of the person.
 5. User edits the properties to their liking and saves.
 6. Contactmation saves the data.